weidai11/cryptopp/Readme.txt

     - fixed HashFilter bug when putMessage=true
     - removed WORD64_AVAILABLE; compiler support for 64-bit int is now required
     - ported to GCC 4.3, C++Builder 2009, Sun CC 5.10, Intel C++ Compiler 11

+5.6.1 - switched to a public domain implementation of MARS

 Written by Wei Dai